geeogi/aavegotchi-autopet/README.md

 AutoPetAddress: 0x183f37551d5986d5c2b324db351a21687c4dc307

-> This is a beta service and it might break.
-Limited to 10 gotchis for now.

 ### PetOperator

 You must approve the autopet as a PetOperator for your gotchi.
 You can approve a new PetOperator for your gotchi via the [AavegotchiFacet](https://louper.dev/?address=0x86935F11C86623deC8a25696E1C19a8659CbF95d&network=polygon) (you'll need to call `setPetOperatorForAll` directly on the diamond contract `0x86935f11c86623dec8a25696e1c19a8659cbf95d` which can be done via [louper.dev](https://louper.dev/?address=0x86935F11C86623deC8a25696E1C19a8659CbF95d&network=polygon)).